ccherry2/earthsystemsmodel2/manuscript.md

 While CESM provides the advantage of explicit urban parameterization, it does still require significant supercomputing resources, which may limit its usefulness.
 Therefore, there is a desire to use artificial intelligence to reduce this load.
 A climate emulator could achieve this by statistically replicating the nonlinear behavior of ESMs more quickly and with less computing power.
 This project will use machine learning methods to develop a model that can emulate urban temperatures (using other atmospheric forcing variables), where the risk of heat waves in the future could have the greatest negative impacts on human health.
 This model will be loosely based off of the conceptual framework presented by Zhao et al (2020) - "Global multi-model projections of local urban climates" (currently in press).
 Urban areas in this dataset refer loosely to areas where people live (i.e., not oceans or uninhabitable areas) but they do not exclusively correspond to cities.

 ## III.
-Methods {.page_break_before}
+Methods

 #### A. Exploratory Data Analysis Findings
-Exploratory data analysis was performed on the training set to understand the dataset as well as the key variables included and their associated patterns.
+Exploratory data analysis was performed to understand the dataset as well as the key variables included and their associated patterns.
 We also wanted to identify relationships among variables, which we believe will help us choose the best predictors for our model.

 The training dataset contains 486 columns and 392118 rows.
 It includes the monthly mean of each variable from 2015 to 2100, with one year selected per decade, totaling 108 months.
 The longitude resolution is 288 pixels, and the latitude resolution is 192 pixels.
 Only the populated land area is retained.
 Therefore, each row represents variables in each pixel for each time step.
 The large number of rows indicates that we have enough samples to train the model.
 For columns, in addition to the target variable (urban 2-m air temperature or “TSA”) that we want to predict, we still have 485 variables that could be used as inputs to the model.
 Among those, some are merely descriptive information which do not provide useful clues for predicting TSA, such as current day or nstep, so they can be safely excluded.